Alice Ryan: Marriage, Children & Descendants

-Ryan became a widow on 2 February 1886 when her husband Michael Doheny died suddenly in their Point-Saint-Charles townhouse.
-The funeral was attended by the Governor General of Canada, Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne, and over 400 people from Canada, America and Ireland; with chief mourners including Massachusetts politician, P.J.
-Kennedy (father of Joseph Patrick Kennedy and grandfather of President John F. Kennedy); U.S. Congressman, John G. Carlisle; Canadian Senator, John Costigan; and Member of Parliament, J.J.
+Ryan became a widow on 2 February 1886 when her husband Michael Doheny died suddenly in their Point-Saint-Charles townhouse, one of their many properties the province of Quebec.
+The funeral on 4 February 1886 was attended by the Governor General of Canada, Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne, and over 400 people from Canada, America and Ireland; with chief mourners including his younger brother, Patrick Doheny (father of Edward L. Doheny); Massachusetts politician, P.J.
+Kennedy (father of Joseph Patrick Kennedy and grandfather of President John F. Kennedy); Speaker of the United States House of Representatives, John G. Carlisle; Canadian Senator, John Costigan; and Canadian Member of Parliament, J.J.
 Curran.
+Additional mourners included former Quebec Alderman and hotelier, Denis Tansey; Canadian meatpacker and financier, James Griffin; Canadian Senator, Henry Joseph Cloran; Canadian newspaper publisher Henry T. Butler.

-Alice Ryan was a second cousin, once removed, of famous horse breeder Anne Blunt, 15th Baroness Wentworth; known for buying Arabian horses from a Bedouin princess, recorded to be the daughter of Emir Fendi Al-Fayez.
-In 1904, Ryan visited the Baroness at Sheykh Obeyd estate near Cairo with her sister-in-law Margaret Catherine Ryan (née Walsh), daughter Margaret Isabelle McHenry, and nieces Mary Alice Ryan and Marguerite Teresa Ryan.
+Alice Ryan and Anne Blunt, 15th Baroness Wentworth (known for buying Arabian horses from a Bedouin princess, recorded to be the daughter of Emir Fendi Al-Fayez) were distant relations by marriage and frequent companions during Ryan’s visits to Egypt.
+In 1904, Ryan visited the Baroness at Sheykh Obeyd estate near Cairo with her sister-in-law Margaret Catherine Ryan (née Walsh), daughter Margaret Isabel McHenry, and nieces Mary Alice Ryan and Marguerite Teresa Ryan.

-Alice Ryan pictured with her son, Hugh Doheny, on the day of his Christening in 1863.
+Ryan's grand-niece was socialite Elinor Claire Macdonell (daughter Helen Margaret "Nellie" Ryan and railway developer Allan Ronald "A.R."
+Macdonell), and the wife of British artist Raoul Millais; Millais being the grandson of Pre-Raphelite painter Sir John Everett Millais.

+Ryan's husband Irish-American land developer Michael Doheny Jr, uncle of Edward L. Doheny, photographed in Schenectady, NewYork.

 Inheritance

-Ryan, who was reportedly close with her younger brother Hugh Ryan (declared "Canada's wealthiest railroad contractor" at the time of his death in 1899), received a generous sum in his last will and testament; along with all of his landholdings in Winnipeg, Manitoba.
+Upon the death of her younger brother Hugh Ryan in 1899 (declared "Canada's wealthiest railroad contractor"), national newspaper The Globe and Mail reported Alice Ryan received a substantial inheritance and income in his last will and testament; including his extensive landholdings in Manitoba, consisting of commercial property in Winnipeg and Portage la Prairie.

 Death & Burial

 Alice Ryan died on 27 October 1906 in Brockville, Ontario, with her body being transported by private train to Montreal, Quebec, where the funeral service was held at the Irish-Catholic St Ann's Church.
-The requiem mass was attended by the entire extended Ryan-Doheny clan, as well as Gilded-Age society women; including Mrs. Mary Augusta Kennedy (wife of P. J. Kennedy), and Mrs. Mary Inez Cloran (wife of Senator Henry Joseph Cloran).
+The requiem mass was attended by the entire extended Ryan-Doheny clan, as well as Gilded-Age society women; including her long-time friends Mrs. Mary Augusta Kennedy (wife of P. J. Kennedy), and Mrs. Mary Inez Cloran (wife of Senator Henry Joseph Cloran).

 Ryan was laid to rest in the prominent Cimetière Notre-Dame-des-Neiges on 29 October 1906, alongside her late husband Michael Doheny (d.1886) and her late son Patrick Doheny (d.1890).